NCAA Sport Science Institute: Mental Health Best Practices (opens new window)

 This comprehensive document is designed to help athletics departments, campus mental health providers, and all sport stakeholders promote and develop effective strategies to understand and support student athlete mental wellness.
 The personal stories of athletes and coaches who have personally struggled with mental health and substance use issues are also provided.

-Inter-Association Consensus Document: Best Practices for Understanding and Supporting Student Athlete Mental Wellness, 2020 (PDF/2.4 Megabytes)
+Inter-Association Consensus Document: Mental Health Best Practices for Understanding and Supporting Student Athlete Mental Wellness, 2020 (PDF/2.4 Megabytes)

 Building on the above document, these "Best Practices" are intended to provide guidelines for supporting and promoting student athlete mental health to athletics and sports medicine departments of all sizes and resources.
 A mental health care checklist, crisis response resources, and mental health screening tools are provided in appendices D through F.